Source: Comey is 'not worried about any tapes'

 On Friday, CNN's Jake Tapper reported that Comey was "taken aback" by Trump's request for a personal assurance or pledge of loyalty at a dinner shortly after he took office.
 Comey refused, saying he could not make such a pledge, but he promised to always be honest with the President.

+White House press secretary Sean Spicer on Friday rejected the idea that Trump asked Comey to pledge his loyalty.
+"I think the President wants loyalty to his country and to the rule of law," Spicer said.

 The source said of the dinner between Comey and Trump on January 27 that it came at Trump's request and was one-on-one.

-The source noted that a few days before the dinner, Comey had already been told by the President that he would stay on the job.

-"It is absolutely untrue that Jim asked to have dinner or that he asked to have his job," the source said.
-"That is a complete fabrication."
+Trump told NBC he thought Comey asked for the dinner, but the source denied the President's account, saying that if Comey had wanted to dine with Trump, he would have had to put the request in through the deputy attorney general.